← All Guides

 TPU 210°C 220-235°C 250°C

-Part cooling is a double-edged sword.
-Good cooling improves surface finish and detail - but too much cooling chills the layer before the next one bonds to it, especially with materials that need high temperatures to fuse properly.
+Part cooling and layer adhesion are in direct tension with each other.
+Cooling improves surface finish and detail, but too much cools the previous layer before the next one can fuse to it.
+This is especially destructive with materials that need high temperatures to bond properly.

 Material Fan Speed